Let’s Make Low FODMAP Chipotle Chiles in Adobo Sauce

 Chipotle Chiles in Adobo Sauce is a Versatile Pantry Item Must Have!

 One pantry item that I always used to keep on hand was cans of chipotle chiles in adobe sauce.
 The spicy flavor packed condiment added depth to everything from mayonnaise to barbecue sauce, glazes and marinades.
+But they contain garlic!

 I had even known to whisk a little into salsa or ketchup and my morning scrambled eggs.
 No need to go without – here is our recipe for Low FODMAP Chipotle Chiles in Adobo Sauce.

 Note: This post may include affiliate links.
 Please see our complete disclosure here.

 What Are Chipotle Peppers?

 Chipotle peppers are dried, smoked jalapenos that are re-hydrated and cooked in a tangy, vinegary, spicy tomato based adobe sauce.

 The problem is that the purchased version of chipotles in adobo sauce contains garlic, so all of a sudden it was off limits.
 It took me a while to even think about making my own because I assumed it would be hard.

 And they can keep you from experiencing deliciousness!
 Guess what?
 I was so wrong.
 Not only is it easy to make this spicy, tangy staple but you can also freeze batches so that you never are without this incredibly versatile condiment.

 But let’s talk a bit more about assumptions and extrapolations.
 Monash has finally tested dried chipotle peppers and they state that 1 teaspoon (3 g) is Moderate in FODMAPs.